Valpolicella DOC

 - The Valpolicella appellation covers approximately 8,600 hectares across 19 municipalities north of Verona, managed by around 2,200 winegrowers and 316 bottling firms

-- Total production across all four denominations reached over 61 million bottles in 2023, with Amarone alone accounting for approximately 13.9 million bottles in 2024
+- Total production across all four denominations (DOC, Ripasso, Amarone DOCG, Recioto DOCG) reached over 61 million bottles in 2023

-- The Classico zone, comprising five traditional areas including Negrar, Marano, Fumane, Sant'Ambrogio, and San Pietro in Cariano, produces wines with Classico on the label and accounts for over 40% of regional production
+- The Classico zone, comprising five traditional valleys (Negrar, Marano, Fumane, Sant'Ambrogio, San Pietro in Cariano), accounts for over 40% of regional production and may appear on labels for wines from exclusively Classico-grown grapes

 History and Heritage

 Valpolicella's winemaking tradition reaches back to antiquity, with Cassiodorus recording in the 6th century AD that the region's wines were prized at the Ostrogothic court.
 The name Valpolicella first appears in 12th-century documents, and the appassimento technique predates modern science by centuries, underpinning the sweet Recioto style that shaped the region's early reputation.
 Amarone evolved from Recioto as an accidental byproduct: in 1936, cellar master Adelino Lucchese at the Cantina Sociale Valpolicella tasted a barrel of Recioto that had fermented to complete dryness and declared it not simply bitter but Amarone.
-The wine was first commercially released in 1953, received its own DOC in December 1990, and was elevated to DOCG in December 2009.
+The wine was first commercially released in 1953.
 The broader Valpolicella DOC was established in 1968, an event that simultaneously granted official recognition and expanded the production zone into lower-quality plains sites, creating a quality tension that producers and the Consortium have worked to resolve ever since.
+Amarone and Recioto were promoted to DOCG in December 2009.

-- The term Amarone was coined in 1936 by Adelino Lucchese; commercial release began in 1953, with competing claims from Bolla and Bertani for the first commercially bottled example
+- The term Amarone was coined in 1936 by Adelino Lucchese at Cantina Negrar; commercial release began in 1953

 - Amarone and Recioto promoted to DOCG in December 2009, effective from the 2010 harvest, cementing a three-tier quality framework for the denomination